 If you wish, donations can be made in his name to the charity of your choice or his preference, Marcus Daly Hospice.
 A celebration of his life will be at the First Presbyterian Church followed by services at Western Montana State Veterans Cemetery in Missoula in early summer (date to be announced).

-To send flowers to Merril's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Merril Otis Davis, please visit our floral store.